p3drosola/Backbone.VirtualCollection/README.md

 ### Philosophy

-#### It's really light
-VirtualCollection **only** implements the methods used by a Marionette CollectionView to render a collection.
-It does not attempt to mimic all the behaviours of an actual collection.
-This keeps the overhead down.

-#### It's DRY
+#### No data duplication
 VirtualCollection does not store, or duplicate any data.
 We've used other solutions in the past, and duplicating data is just plain bad news.

 #### It's Fast
-VirtualCollection builds an internal index of model ids that pass the filter.
-That way iterating with the `each`, or `map` interator is fast.
+VirtualCollection maintains an internal index of models that pass the filter.
+That way using the accesors, and iteraters (`map`, `each`, etc) is fast.
 It doesn't have to go through the whole parent collection and re-evaluate the all the filters.

 > By the way, `VirtualCollection.buildFilterFromHash` is the function that turns a object into a filter function.You might find it usefull.